-If you want to try a couple other delicious hot sauces try this homemade salsa roja or this roasted pineapple habanero salsa or this easy Avocado Salsa Verde.
+If you want to try a couple other delicious hot sauces try this homemade Salsa Roja or this roasted Pineapple Habanero Salsa or this easy Avocado Salsa Verde.
 Serve all three for an amazing chips and salsa bar.

 Skip to:

-Why this recipe is great
+Why this recipe made the cut

 - It's made with only 6 ingredients!